Synergies between Disentanglement and Sparsity: Generalization and Identifiability in Multi-Task Learning: Related Work

-\textbf{Disentanglement.} Since the work of \citet{bengio2013representation}, many methods have been proposed to learn disentangled representations based on various heuristics~\citep{Higgins2017betaVAELB,tcvae, pmlr-v80-kim18b,kumar2018variational,Bouchacourt_Tomioka_Nowozin_2018}.
-Following the work of~\citet{pmlr-v97-locatello19a}, which highlighted the lack of identifiability in modern deep generative models, many works have proposed more or less weak forms of supervision motivated by identifiability analyses~\citep{pmlr-v119-locatello20a,slowVAE,vonkugelgen2021selfsupervised,ahuja2022properties,ahuja2022towards,zheng2022on}.
-A similar line of work have adopted the causal representation learning perspective~\citep{lachapelle2022disentanglement,lachapelle2022partial,CITRIS,lippe2022icitris,ahuja2022sparse,yao2022learning,brehmer2022weakly}.
-The problem of identifiability was well known among the \textit{independent component analysis}~(ICA) community~\citep{ICAbook,HYVARINEN1999429} which came up with solutions for general nonlinear mixing functions by leveraging auxiliary information~\citep{TCL2016,PCL17,HyvarinenST19,iVAEkhemakhem20a,ice-beem20}.
-Another approach is to consider restricted hypothesis classes of mixing functions~\citep{TalebJutten1999,gresele2021independent}.
-Contrarily to most of the above works, we do not assume that the inputs $\vx$ are generated by transforming a latent random variable $\vz$ through a bijective decoder $\vg$.
-Instead, we assume the existence of a not necessarily bijective ground-truth feature extractor $\vf_\vtheta(\vx)$ from which the labels can be predicted using only a subset of its components in every tasks~(\Cref{ass:data_gen}).
-Many of these works make assumptions about the distribution of latent factors, e.g., (conditional) independence, exponential family or other parametric assumptions.
-In contrast, we make comparatively weaker assumptions on the support of the ground-truth features~(\Cref{ass:suff_var_rep}), which are allowed to present dependencies (\Cref{sec:dis_exp}). \citet{Locatello2020Disentangling} proposed a semi-supervised learning approach to disentangle in cases where a few samples are labelled with the factors of variations themselves.
+\looseness=-1 The problem of identifiability was well known among the \textit{independent component analysis}~(ICA) community~\citep{ICAbook,HYVARINEN1999429} which came up with solutions for general nonlinear mixing functions by leveraging auxiliary information~\citep{TCL2016,PCL17,HyvarinenST19,iVAEkhemakhem20a,ice-beem20}.
+Another approach is to consider restricted hypothesis classes of mixing functions~\citep{TalebJutten1999,gresele2021independent,zheng2022on,moran2022identifiable}. \citet{Locatello2020Disentangling} proposed a semi-supervised learning approach to disentangle in cases where a few samples are labelled with the values of the factors of variations themselves.
 This is different from our approach as the labels that we consider can be sampled from some $p(y; \mW\vf_{\hat\vtheta}(\vx))$, which is more general. \citet{ahuja2022towards} consider a setting similar to ours, but they rely on the independence and non-gaussianity of the latent factors for disentanglement using linear ICA.
+See the end of~\cref{sec:identifiability} for further discussions on how our theory distinguishes itself from most methods cited above.